 Churchill College, Cambridge

-If you would like to join us for the first time, please drop me a line with a few lines about yourself so that I can welcome and introduce you.
+Our next sessions will be in person in the college and online on Saturdays 4 February, 11 March and 15 April, 3.30 to 5.30pm.
+If you would like to join us, please drop me a line on email@example.com with a few lines about yourself so that I can welcome and introduce you, and send you further details.

 We start with a bit of free-flow writing to get us limbered up.
 This can be tremendously liberating, no waiting for inspiration, no redrafting, who cares if it’s a bit rough.
 Like all creativity, writing combines adventure with planning and the quality of what we write in short bursts often surprises us.
-Something magic happens and our writing takes off in its own intoxicating direction.
+Something magical can happen when our writing takes off in its own intoxicating direction.
 Come and try with us and you’ll soon know what I mean.

 I do all the exercises alongside you, by the way, and sometimes we read aloud what we’ve written, sometimes we don’t.
 There is no need to read aloud if you don’t want to.
 Sometimes, even if you have all the confidence and experience in the world, an exercise can bring up something that should stay private.
 My advice is to write it as honestly and deeply as you can and decide later if you want to reveal it to anyone else.
 Your privacy is sacrosanct.

 We study the craft.
 Each session has a theme designed to help you avoid pitfalls I’ve learned the hard way.
-I guide discussions about where to start your writing, how to develop characters, how to find your theme and throughline, whether to self-publish or find an agent – that sort of thing.
-Our sessions in the Michaelmas term are usually about getting deep into our fictional characters.
-The Lent term is one of my favourites when we look at classic plots and genres.
-In the Easter term, we concentrate on tricks of the craft like the best uses of point of view and dialogue.
+I guide discussions about where to start your writing, how to develop characters, how to find your theme and through-line, whether to self-publish or find an agent, that sort of thing.
+Our sessions in the autumn are usually about getting deep into our fictional characters.
+Spring is one of my favourite times when we look at classic plots and genres.
+Coming up to the summer, we concentrate on tricks of the craft like the best uses of point of view and dialogue.

-Each term’s content helps writers of non-fiction as well as fiction.
-It’s all about how best to engage our readers.
+Our exercises and discussions help writers of non-fiction as well as fiction.
+It’s all about how best to engage our readers and hook them in with good narrative drive.

 You’ll see from this site that my experience is wide and I can help and encourage you with most aspects of writing.
 Exceptions where I have little or no experience and must ask you to look elsewhere are screen-writing, self-publishing and erotica.